 Can follow along with the play routine in My Toddler Talksto learn many ways to develop your toddler's play and encourage early language.
 Sing the song, Wheels on the Bus too!

-Trying to spin a top can be tricky, so a toddler who is performing at this age will first try to figure it out and then give it to you to make it go or spin.
-This creates the PERFECT opportunity to encourage your toddler to request help.
+Trying to spin a top can be tricky, and this creates the PERFECT opportunity to encourage your toddler to request help.
 Requesting is an early developing communication function.
 In my book, My Toddler's First Words, I write about the various communication functions and how to encourage them.

 Note: These toys are primarily for children older than 18 months.
 This is because, in my experience, younger toddlers enjoy playing with ANYTHING!
 They will happily play with your pots and pans, serving utensils, cardboard boxes, and pretty much anything that belongs to an older sibling or something that you don’t want him or her to touch.
 Of course, this is also true for older toddlers, but as your toddler ages his or her play skills should grow and develop.